Hydrodynamic attractor in periodically driven ultracold quantum gases

 In this paper, we show that systems undergoing periodic expansion and contraction never relax to a Navier-Stokes limit.
 Instead, they settle for a new type of cyclic hydrodynamic attractor.
 For such systems, the expected deviation from equilibrium, \cref{eq:ani}, vanishes at certain turning points, hence the scaled time $\tilde w$ is not a meaningful time variable.
 Instead, we propose to plot the actual anisotropy $({T^{xx}-P_\text{eq}})/{P_\text{eq}}$ versus the Navier-Stokes expectation $({T_\text{NS}^{xx}-P_\text{eq}})/{P_\text{eq}}$.
 Deviations from the diagonal $y=x$ line serve as a clear indicator of departures from Navier-Stokes hydrodynamics.

+Ultracold atom experiments offer the opportunity to measure the full time evolution of a strongly correlated quantum fluid and directly test where the attractor description is valid.
+Compared to previous approaches with monotonic expansion, cyclic attractors in periodically driven systems have the crucial advantage that attractor behavior is seen at longer observation times and does not require fine time resolution.
+Whereas for Bjorken expansion the drive amplitude and effective “frequency” are intrinsically coupled, in periodically driven systems they can be tuned independently.
+Therefore, already with existing experimental techniques it is feasible to study attractor behaviour and improve our understanding of how and when systems start to behave hydrodynamically.

-For many years, the equation of state and transport coefficients of ultracold quantum fluids have been studied via the collective mode excitations in a harmonic trapping potential.
-Kinetic theory computations provide results that interpolate between the collisionless and hydrodynamic limits \cite{altmeyer2007, riedl2008, chiacchiera2009}.
-In particular, the damping of the radial breathing mode is determined by the bulk viscosity $\zeta$.
-The bulk viscosity vanishes in a nonrelativistic, scale invariant gas \cite{son2007, nishida2007nonrel, enss2011, dusling2013, fujii2020}, and this has been confirmed experimentally for the three-dimensional resonantly interacting Fermi gas \cite{elliott2014observation, wang2024}.
-In two dimensions, instead, scale invariance is broken by quantum fluctuations \cite{olshanii2010, hofmann2012, holten2018, peppler2018, murthy2019} and a nonzero damping is predicted, however it was too small to observe in earlier experiments \cite{vogt2012, brewer2015}.
+In recent years, the hydrodynamic properties of ultracold atomic gases have been extensively characterized, and the equation of state and transport coefficients have been obtained via collective mode excitations in harmonically trapped and uniform gases \cite{riedl2008, chiacchiera2009, bluhm2017, patel2020, li2022}.
+In particular, the damping of isotropic expansion dynamics is determined by the bulk viscosity $\zeta$.
+The three-dimensional, resonantly interacting Fermi gas constitutes an interesting special case: it is conformally invariant and has a vanishing bulk viscosity $\zeta$ \cite{son2007, nishida2007nonrel, enss2011, dusling2013, fujii2020}, as also confirmed experimentally \cite{elliott2014observation, wang2024}.
+In two dimensions, instead, scale invariance is broken by quantum fluctuations \cite{olshanii2010, hofmann2012, vogt2012, brewer2015, holten2018, peppler2018, murthy2019} that lead to nonzero damping.

-Recent works demonstrate a new and more sensitive way to probe expansion dynamics in dilute quantum gases: external modulation of the scattering length $a(t)$ is equivalent to fluid expansion and probes local dissipation even in a uniform system without fluid motion \cite{fujii2018, fujii2024}.
-Experimentally, continuous periodic modulation of the scattering length has been used to nonlinearly excite matter-wave jets \cite{clark2017} and for spontaneous pattern formation \cite{zhang2020, fujii2024stable, liebster2023}; in two-dimensional Fermi gases it has been used to excite the amplitude (``Higgs'') mode of the superfluid order parameter \cite{bayha2020}.
-Attractor behavior, however, is predicted to appear already in linear response for a small-amplitude drive, and this regime can be probed with new detection schemes for the instantaneous equation of state.
+Recent works demonstrate a new and more sensitive method to probe expansion dynamics in ultracold quantum gases: external modulation of the scattering length $a(t)$ is equivalent to fluid expansion and probes local dissipation even in a uniform system without actual fluid motion \cite{fujii2018, fujii2024}.
+Experimentally, continuous periodic modulation of the scattering length is an established technique that has been used to nonlinearly excite matter-wave jets \cite{clark2017} and density patterns \cite{zhang2020, fujii2024stable, liebster2025}, as well as the amplitude (``Higgs'') mode of the superfluid order parameter \cite{bayha2020}.
+Here, we propose to use periodic modulation of the scattering length to probe cyclic attractors both in the linear and nonlinear regimes.